-At Boston Medical Center (BMC), senior manager of mission program development Stephanie Losi and primary care physician Pablo Buitron de la Vega, MD, have witnessed this evolution of the EHR at close range, having led a collaborative multiyear effort to develop and refine BMC's own custom screening and referral program, known as THRIVE, which is now found in all of the hospital's ambulatory primary care clinics.
-THRIVE was adapted from a pediatric evidence based model developed by Dr. Arvin Garg called WE CARE.
+At Boston Medical Center (BMC), senior manager of mission program development Stephanie Losi and primary care physician Pablo Buitron de la Vega, MD, have witnessed this evolution of the EHR at close range, having led a collaborative, multiyear effort to develop and refine BMC's own custom screening and referral program, known as THRIVE, which is now found in all of the hospital's ambulatory primary care clinics.
+THRIVE was adapted from a pediatric, evidence-based model developed by Arvin Garg, MD, called WE CARE.

 Delivered at the front desk when a patient arrives, THRIVE asks about social needs across eight domains, including housing, food insecurity, transportation, and employment.
 Even more important, patients can request help with resources, and providers are automatically prompted during that clinic visit to share referral guides with one simple click in Epic.
 Soon, care team members will be able to electronically notify community partners of referrals as well.